SzymonKonieczny/TerrariaProj/README.md

 Use A and D to move.

 Hold shift to speed up.

 Space to fly.

 F to disable gravity.

-0-9 select inventory slot
+0-9 select inventory slot.

-LMB to place, RMB to break
+LMB to place, RMB to break.

-E prints out the inventory content
+E prints out the inventory content.